1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 Installing New Spring Rods and Buffer Springs

-Before reassembling the front end, I replaced the spring rods using new rods from Colony Machine.
-Installation is simple: insert them through the tapered holes on the spring fork and tighten them in place with the supplied hex nuts.
+In the meantime, my other parts came back from being powder coated.
+Before I started reassembling the front end, I replaced the spring rods using new rods from Colony Machine.
+Installation is very straightforward: insert the rods through the tapered holes on the spring fork and tighten them in place with the supplied hex nuts.

-My original hex nuts had been welded to keep them from loosening, so I used Loctite on the new nuts for added security.
+My original hex nuts had been welded to keep them from loosening, so I used Loctite on the new hex nuts to make sure they did not loosen up on the road.

 New spring rods installed in 1933 Harley-Davidson VL springer fork